 - Member, Subcommittee on Africa, Global Health, Global Human Rights, and International Organizations

-- Member, Subcommittee on The Western Hemisphere
+- Member, Subcommittee on The Middle East and North Africa

 Donovan sponsors bills primarily in these issue areas: